hengxingzou/hengxingzou.github.io/_pages/research.md

 ![project_priorityeffects](/images/project_pe.png)

 The role of priority effects in shaping the long-term dynamics of seasonal communities is poorly resolved.
 With [Sebastian Schreiber](https://schreiber.faculty.ucdavis.edu/), we use a general stage-structured competition model to determine how different mechanisms of priority effects may influence the long-term competition outcomes in seasonal systems.
 Specifically, we assume that the strength of interspecific competition depends on the stage of both species.
-This mechanism generates "stage-mediated priority effects" that strongly affect long-term competition outcomes with less generations per growing season, but these priority effects diminish when each season consists of more generations.
+This mechanism generates "stage-mediated priority effects" that strongly affect long-term competition outcomes with fewer generations per growing season, but these priority effects diminish when each season consists of more generations.
 Our model reveals a novel link between the number of generations in a season and the consequences of priority effects, suggesting that consequences of phenological shifts driven by climate change should depend on specific life histories of organisms.

 Experiments with *Tribolium* flour beetles are ongoing to test our findings.